Hardvan/CPU-Hack-2.0-Logisim/README.md

 # Hardik Hyperion Processor

 Developed a RISC CPU involving ALU, 8 Registers and ROM.
+Also includes a Python Script [InstructionTemplateGenerator.py](InstructionTemplateGenerator.py) to generate the instruction template for the processor.

 ## RISC CPU Architecture